ajalt/clikt/docs/pages/options.md

 You give that function the number of values you want, and a lambda that will transform a list of values into the output container.
 The list will always have a size equal to the number you specify.
-If the user provides a different number of values, the parser will inform the user and your lambda won't be called.
+If the user provides a different number of values, Clikt will inform the user and your lambda won't be called.

 ```kotlin
 data class Quad<out T>(val a: T, val b: T, val c: T, val d: T)
 fun <T> Quad<T>.toList(): List<T> = listOf(a, b, c, d)

 class Geometry : CliktCommand() {
     val square by option().int().pair()
     val cube by option().int().triple()